JuhoKon/roadtrip-front/README.md

 Both the frontend and backend need a Google Maps API key.

 For the project I have created two API keys, one for the frontend and one for the backend.
-The frontend key is restricted to only work from certain URLs to keep it safer to abuse.
+The frontend key is restricted to only work from certain URLs to keep it safer from abuse.

 ## Frontend